26 of the Top Winemakers In Tokaj

 Anthony Hwang, the American owner of Királyudvar winery, believes that Tokaj's soil is the best in the world, only rivaled by Mosel, and that furmint can stand up to any grape variety globally.
 Note that this comes from someone who also owns Domaine Huet, the legendary Vouvray winery in the Loire Valley.
 Királyudvar is one of only two biodynamic producers in Tokaj.

 Inspired by its sister location in France, Királyudvar was the first to make pezsgő (sparkling wine) in Tokaj with their 2007 vintage.
 Their gently bubbly pétillants harvested from the Henye vineyard are still popular in both Hungary and abroad.
-Under head winemaker Szabolcs Juhász, Királyudvar also makes aged dry ("sec") and off-dry (“demi sec”) furmints that are chiseled but also silky and round and complex and among my favorites.
+Under head winemaker Szabolcs Juhász, Királyudvar also makes aged dry ("sec") and off-dry (“demi sec”) furmints that are chiseled but also silky and ripe and round and complex and among my favorites.
 Their szamorodni-style Patricia Cuvée is made entirely from muscat blanc à petits grains, and the aszú is of the rich, creamy, 6-puttonyos variety.

 Szepsy - István Szepsy Jr. (Mád; 52 hectares / 130 acres; [email protected]; +36 47 348 349)